-Work on the NFPA 1600 standard began in the 1990s, with the first version published in 1995 and most recently updated in 2019.
-Unlike other standards and regulatory standard is sufficiently flexible and can be adopted by all types of organizations (e.g., large, small, public or private), as it is structured on general recovery principles that would be found in an effective emergency management program (e.g., BIAs, crisis management, plan development, testing, training and education).
-Organizations can tailor the standard to their needs and build procedures specific to their recovery needs.
+There is no specific industry or class of organisation that is legally required to adopt NFPA 1600.
+However, many organisations use it to guide the development of their continuity and emergency response preparations.
+The standard is sufficiently flexible and can be adopted by all types of organisations (e.g., large, small, public or private), as it is structured on general recovery principles that would be found in an effective emergency management program (e.g., BIAs, crisis management, plan development, testing, training and education).
+Organisations can tailor the standard to their needs and build procedures specific to their recovery needs.
 The 2019 edition focuses on crisis management in general and crisis communications in particular, consistent with the distributed nature of the current workforce and the need to effectively communicate with both employees and external groups.